 - Endpoint machines running probe agents are Windows machines with Citrix Receiver for Windows Version 4.8 or later, or Citrix Workspace app for Windows (formerly Citrix Receiver for Windows) Version 1906 or later.
 Workspace app for Unified Windows Platform (UWP) is not supported.

-- Monitor and Workspace support the default form-based authentication.
+- Monitor and Workspace support the default form-based authentication only.
+Monitor does not support Single sign-on (SSO) authentication.

 User accounts or permissions required to run Desktop probing: